Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 Symptoms of gonorrhea in women

-Gonorrhea of the lower urinary tract
+Gonorrhea of the lower genitourinary tract

-ascending gonorrhea
+Ascending gonorrhea

 Gonorrheal salpingitis and salpingoophoritis.
-It develops with damage to the fallopian tubes and ovaries, often bilateral.
-The acute phase of gonorrhea in women manifests with fever and chills, aching (sometimes cramping) pain in the lower abdomen.
-When both ends of the fallopian tube (uterine and ampullar) are sealed, it is possible to form a hydrosalpinx, and then a pyosalpinx, and in the case of the transition of inflammation to the ovary, a pyovar, a tubo-ovarian abscess.
-Against the background of an extensive inflammatory process in the small pelvis, a pronounced adhesive process is formed.
+Develops when damaged fallopian tubes and ovaries, is often bilateral.
+The acute phase of gonorrhea in women manifests itself with fever and chills, aching (sometimes cramping) pain in the lower abdomen.
+When soldering both ends fallopian tube(uterine and ampullary) it is possible to form hydrosalpinx, and then pyosalpinx, and in the case of inflammation spreading to the ovary - pyovar, tubo-ovarian abscess.
+Against the background of an extensive inflammatory process in the pelvis, a pronounced adhesive process is formed.

 Complications of gonorrhea in women